silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lecture/Chap4-NetworkAccessLayer.md

 	- A bandwidth is needed to modulate waves and the bandwidth needed for AM is less than FM
 	- FM and AM do not contain bits that are transferred, it is something else
 ## Digital: transfer in bits
+- Suppose we have an analogue signal, and want to convert it into digital:
+	1) sample the analogue signal
+	2) Do PCM on the sampled signal
 - PCM (pulse coded modulation):
 	- technique to convert analogue to digital
 	- If we actually want to represent waves digitally, we may need infinite amount of bits, but not possible